 I laid whole planks in a staggered pattern then went back and filled in the ends.
 This worked pretty well except for a few that I laid slightly crooked.
 When I went back to put the filler piece in there would sometimes be a small gap.
 To prevent this, it's probably better to go row by row and get the filler pieces laid as you go.

-The last step was caulking and I'll spare you all the messy details and just let you know that when you go to caulk around the toilet, please please tape it off!
+The last step was caulking and I'll spare you all the messy details and just let you know that when you go to caulk around the toilet, please, please, please tape it off so that you don't get a ton of caulk on your pretty new floors!
+It washed off but was a total pain in the butt.
 Oh and I also learned that you shouldn't caulk around the very back of the base so that you can tell if the toilet ever leaks.

 So about an hour and a half and 20 bucks later we had pretty new floors!